 Lake Naivasha is home to a variety of types of wildlife including over 400 different species of birds and a sizeable population of hippos, buffaloes, wildebeest, impalas, zebras, giraffes, and waterbucks.
 There are two smaller lakes in the vicinity of Lake Naivasha:

 Which was a salt lake but has since turned into a freshwater lake.
 In 1982, when Lake Naivasha’s water levels began to fall.

 Lake Oloiden steadily became separated from Lake Naivasha and gradually turned saline.
 By 1995 it had lost all its plants and fish but in the meantime, the green photosynthetic bacteria called Spirulina (Arthrospira) was growing.
 It’s the favorite food of the Lesser flamingos.

 Lake Sonachi or Green Crater Lake, is a small, saline-alkaline lake to the immediate west of Lake Naivasha, inside a larger volcanic crater, with sides intact.
 Sonachi Lake is believed to be maintained by the level of Lake Naivasha, through a groundwater link, but this has never been proven

-There are other attractions close to Lake Naivasha are; Mount Longonot National Park which is known for hiking, Hell’s Gate National Park (named after a narrow break in the cliffs, once a tributary of a prehistoric lake that fed early humans in the Rift Valley).
+There are other attractions close to Lake Naivasha are; Mount Longonot National Park which is known for hiking, Hell’s Gate National Park (named after a narrow break in the cliffs, once a tributary of a prehistoric lake that fed early humans in the Great Rift Valley).

-Mau Eburu Forest the easternmost conservatory of the 22 gazetted forest blocks that form the vast 420,000 hectares Mau Forest Complex good for birding and hiking, it has a healthy population of the endangered Bongo with more than 100 believed to be living in the forest
+Mau Eburu Forest is the easternmost conservatory of the 22 gazetted forest blocks that form the vast 420,000 hectares Mau Forest Complex good for birding and hiking, it has a healthy population of the endangered Bongo with more than 100 believed to be living in the forest